jiglesiasromero/basket-registry/README.md

 ## Installation

-It includes a bash script to facilitate the use of the app for linux users. you can find in docker folder as app.sh
+It includes a bash script to facilitate the use of the app for linux users.
+You can find it within docker folder as app.sh

 First of all, we need to generate docker images and create containers.